 Which side of the Ring you walk along depends on how close you want to get to different attractions, and you may find yourself swapping sides as required.
 But start off by crossing the road to reach our first Ring stop.

-Tip: most people visit the KHM for the paintings by a who's who of European art history, but the Kunstkammer chamber of wonders collection is equally breathtaking with some quite unique pieces.
+Tip: most people visit the KHM for the paintings by a who's who of European art history, but the Kunstkammer chamber of wonders collection is equally breathtaking with some quite unique pieces

 The museum on your right is the 1889 Naturhistorisches Museum (NHM) building: Vienna’s Natural History Museum and equally magnificent inside as its twin opposite.
-A top location for entertaining kids.

-The 1888 monument is to Empress Maria Theresa (1717-1780), whose accession to the various Habsburg thrones ruffled a few male feathers and led European competitors to try and muscle in on her territories.
+The large 1888 monument is to Empress Maria Theresa (1717-1780), whose accession to the various Habsburg thrones ruffled a few male feathers and led European competitors to try and muscle in on her territories.

 Monument of the Republic